 During the first days and weeks of expanding your team, you are going to have your hands full keeping your new VA(s) working at optimal levels.

-You will be answering questions, reviewing their work and making sure they develop their skills correctly.
+You will answer questions, review their work, and make sure they develop their skills correctly.

-Once you get that aspect under control and you're beginning to reap the rewards, you may be interested in outsourcing even more of your Amazon business.
+Once you get that aspect under control, and you're reaping the rewards, you may be interested in outsourcing even more of your Amazon business.

 Here is a short list of other tasks you can outsource to your VA.

 #1 Feedback Removal

 There are various methods to remove negative feedback.
 This task is relatively easy to outsource thanks to the rather cut and dry nature of feedback removal.
 Once a VA has the concepts down and understands what makes up “removable feedback” and how to address it, you shouldn’t need to follow up too much.